apluslms/grading-base/README.md

 So, for example, grade-python `3.5-2.2u1` means that there is python 3.5 on top of grading-base 2.2 and it's first update after initial release.
 Update part is optional and can be omitted.

+# The container entry point, the grade wrapper

+Container has grade wrapper `/gw` set as the entry point.
+This means that everything executed within this container (or derivative) is executed through this script.

+The wrapper will take care of redirecting output (stdout and stderr) to `/feedback/grading-script-errors`.
+In addition, the script will make sure that the working directory is set correctly.
+After the grading script has been executed, the wrapper will execute `grade`.
+Thus, the grading script does not need to call `cd` or `grade` anymore.

+The wrapper has three different operations, based on the first argument.

+1. If the first argument starts with `/bin/` or is `--exec`, then arguments are executed and the wrapper itself stops here.
+   No redirections are done and `grade` is not executed.

+2. If the first argument is `--sh`, then rest of the arguments are evaluated with `sh -c "$*"`.
+   This makes strings with quoted text possible in mooc-grader environment.

+3. The typical case.
+Argument list is executed as is.

+The exit code from the grading script is stored in the grading-script-errors, but the grade wrapper always exits with 0.

 # Filesystem layout

 * `/submission/user`